naveenkusakula/FnO/README.md

 FnO is a small Python project providing helper components for working with Futures & Options (FnO) trading workflows.
 It includes a DecisionMaker component that evaluates positions and makes trading decisions, plus API service wrappers for fetching positions and options data and unit tests for the trading logic.

-> Note: This is a draft README.
-Adjust the example commands and environment variables below to match your repository layout and the actual class/method names in your code.

 ## Features
 - DecisionMaker: core trading decision logic (injectable services).
 - GetApiService: fetches positions and market/option data from upstream APIs.